wh1t3cAt1k/whitemath/README.md

 2.- BUGS:

 I suspect there are lots of them.
-Most of the functions were in real-life use from one to several times, and after that was happily abandoned.
+Most of the functions were in real-life use from one to several times, and after that were happily forgotten about.
 I have never bothered with thorough randomized testing either.

 Please report.